Overview

 The Radiologic Technology Program at Eastern Gateway Community College is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-The program is on probation status by JRCERT, a progress report is due July 2024.
+The program is on maintenance of probation status by JRCERT, a progress report is due July 2024.

 JRCERT Contact Information